-Someone who’s hyper focused on fixing the issues your audience is facing.
+Someone who’s hyper-focused on fixing the issues your audience is facing.

 Not only will you build credibility, but position your business as the go-to resource.

-That’s the power behind a social media marketing campaign that’s custom designed to:
+That’s the power behind a social media marketing campaign that’s custom-designed to:

-…the exact right audience.
+And all for the exact right audience.